AlexandrMelnic/Big-Data-Computing-assignments/README.md

 # Big Data Computing homeworks and exercises.

-### The commonfriends file is about a spark application in finding commong nodes for every possible pair given the adjacency list
+### - The commonfriends file is about a spark application in finding commong nodes for every possible pair given the adjacency list
+### - In the LSH folder there is an implementation of a reccomender system using LSH